kokoaung-da/pdf-to-excel-converter/README.md

-# 📄 Professional PDF Table Extractor
+# 📄 PDF Table Extractor

 A lightweight Windows desktop application that intelligently extracts tables from PDF files and converts them into clean, professionally formatted Excel (`.xlsx`) workbooks.